cj-hilder/ble-hr-tool/README.md

 The app implements this by monitoring your live heart rate via a Bluetooth HR monitor and alerting you — with sound and vibration — when your heart rate crosses into or out of threshold zones, allowing you to follow strict pacing without having to watch the screen continuously.

-Do not blindly follow the app and be ready to adjust the settings, hit the reset button, or end the session if needed.
+Do not blindly follow the app.
+Be ready to adjust the settings, hit the reset button, or end the session if needed.

 ---